 Saving Your Furry Friends Since 2015

 Pilots To The Rescue is a non-profit, volunteer-driven, 501c3 public benefit aviation organization.
-PTTR’s mission is to transport domestic and endangered animals as well as people at risk.
+PTTR’s mission is to transport domestic and endangered animals and people at risk.

 Tel: (212) 404-6936 • www.pilotstotherescue.org